 Hyphens, en dashes, and em dashes

-Use the hyphen to combine words and to separate numbers that are not inclusive.
+Use a hyphen to combine words and to separate numbers that are not inclusive.
 Use the en dash to represent the words “to,” “through,” or “and.”
 Use it between page numbers, years, names, a range of values, or for opposites.
 When using the en dash to represent a range, if the word “from” occurs, the word “to” must be used rather than the en dash (e.g., “ranges from 11 to 50 times”).
 Use the em dash to mark a suspension of the sentence, or like a parenthesis, to mark a subordinate thought within a sentence.

 URL and File Naming